 By the end of this course you will be able to understand and evaluate critically the growing presence of neuroscience in discussions about human nature and ethics – in public media, in policy making, and in academic research.
 Besides getting a solid understanding of the historical development of the ‘neuroscientific image of human nature’, you will learn about paradigmatic ethical theories; the complex relation between science, philosophy, and religion; and fundamental theoretical issues concerning the contemporary endeavor to naturalize human nature, and ethics in particular.
 This should enable you to participate in discussions about the virtues and limits of neuroscience, to discern between valid scientific claims and less tenable scientific claims, and to distinguish sound critique of scientism from mere science bashing.

 Teaching and learning methods

-The sessions are structured as a combination of lecture and discussion with a focus on engaging the student.
+The sessions are structured as a combination of lecture, discussion, and group work with a focus on engaging the student.
 Each session is framed by a systematic PowerPoint presentation of the themes and readings in question.
-The presentation will encourage and guide the discussion in the class.
+The presentation will encourage and guide the discussion and the group work in the class.
 The student can expect a lively and systematically oriented teacher who will attempt to make the issues both interesting and relevant to a contemporary setting while maintaining a substantial theoretical level and the necessary historical perspective.